 You’re more than likely to puncture the outside of your homemade bag with your club after a few strikes.

-With impact bags being extremely affordable my honest advice is just to bite the bullet and purchase a proper one – it will save you the fiddly work of making your own, and gives you the confidence knowing you’re using a training aid that is high-quality.
+With impact bags being extremely affordable, my honest advice is just to bite the bullet and purchase a proper one – it will save you the fiddly work of making your own, and gives you the confidence knowing you’re using a training aid that is high-quality.

-Best golf impact bags in 2021
+Best golf impact bags to choose from

 Below, I’ve reviewed each of the impact bags I would recommend if you’re wanting to become a more consistent player.